Uites Decry Basic dues Increment Proposal

 Owing to the current economic climate and the ever-worsening inflation, the price of goods and services have skyrocketed, leaving everyone to struggle with the cost of living.
 University of Ibadan is no exception to this change.
 The cost of education is on the rise as school fees and other essential expenses have taken an upward dive.

 Speaking with the Press, Prince aired his concerns about the economic situation of the country.
-He mentioned that the cost of basic needs and services increase by the day and it's only expected that the old fees are reviewed.
+He mentioned that the cost of basic needs and services increase by the day and it is only expected that the old fees are reviewed.
 He considered the need for the basic hall dues to be increased for the effective sustainability of students.
 However, he cautioned that there must be obvious improvements to show for that change.

-For me, I feel like everything has increased and that is not the school’s fault but the economy we’ve found ourselves in.
+“For me, I feel like everything has increased and that is not the school’s fault but the economy we have found ourselves in.
 The increment is necessary to keep up with the rising cost of things.
 However, people will not have to pay more for something and not see changes, I mean in terms of water, maintenance, rooms and the like”.

 The Press reached out to the Chairperson of the COHC, Anifowose Nofisat, to know the reason for the proposed increase and if the SRC has approved a formal discussion with the COHC.
 She stated that the proposed increase was a collaborative decision made by the COHC given that the current due, N3000 is insufficient to meet the students’ needs.
-According to her, the SRC is yet to hold a formal discussion with them but it’s under consideration.
+According to her, the SRC is yet to hold a formal discussion with them but it is under consideration.

-The rationale behind this proposed adjustment is rooted in our collective commitment to enhancing the student experience within our halls.
+“The rationale behind this proposed adjustment is rooted in our collective commitment to enhancing the student experience within our halls.
 The current dues, which have remained at 3,000 naira, are increasingly challenging to maintain…We believe that a modest adjustment, if approved, would enable us to significantly improve the services and amenities provided to students across all halls"

 The increase in basic hall due from N3,000 to N5,000 has everyone talking.
 The additional N2,000 put some students on edge, making them worry about their financial burden.
 Everyone is left wondering what this proposed increase aims to achieve.
 Will the maintenance and standard of living really improve?
 Will the latter change be more visible than the former?
 Will the change cut across the hall packages?
 These are just a few of the many questions that linger in the mind of the students.